 It's wonderful when you can get your children to visit other children across the world!
 Children Just Like Me and Celebrations are fantastic at making connections between all children, wherever they live.

-Always good to have some classics among the list of best homeschool gifts!
+Always good to have some classics among the list of best homeschool gifts for Christmas!
 Wolves often are a child favorite, so White Fang is a perfect choice.
 Little House on the Prairie is an enduring tale, as is William's favorite Jules Verne 20,000 leagues under the sea.

 The fabulous animal coloring book is by our favorite artist Tim Jeffs who has been a great supporter of our daughter Catherine's homeschool art.
 Wonderful book from a highly talented and modest artist.